 Density with a difference

 Upton says the report isn't antidensification - far from it.

 Denser cities require people to

 travel less, and allow faster,

-more efficient public transport, lowering planet-heating emissions.
+more efficient public transport,

-Keeping development inside existing city limits also halts the munching of productive foodgrowing soil - an issue particularly in Auckland.
+Exerping development inside Existing city limits also halts the munching of productive foodgrowing soil - an issue particularly in Auckland.